-Traditionally, learning a new language meant that you could land up a job with an embassy or the tourism sector.
-But, with globalization the companies in the IT sector, Pharmaceutical sector, MNC banks and export houses are looking for large number of people who can work with them as language experts.
+Traditionally, learning a new language meant that you could land a job with an Embassy or the tourism sector.
+However, with the ever increasing globalisation, companies in the IT sector, MNC banks and export houses are looking for a large number of people who can work with them as language experts.